Veridi/EE104SuperProject/README.txt

 GITHUB Repository: https://github.com/Veridi/EE104SuperProject

+Images used for the final model MUST be in a folder titled "images" in the working directory.
+Please move the images into that folder before running the program.

 Instructions for Part 1:
 1)	Open the Anaconda Command Prompt
 2)	Install keras by typing in 'pip install keras'